QR4.5.9 Testing The Theory

 Figure 4.17.
 The CERN Standard Model

 If a processing model explains the forces of physics without virtual particles, they are unnecessary agents.
-In this theory, all the forces of nature come from one field that causes both electro-magnetism and gravity.
-This is simpler than many fields with any particles, so it is preferred by Occam’s razor.
+That all the forces of nature come from one field, including electro-magnetism and gravity, is simpler than assuming many fields with many particles, so Occam’s razor prefers it.

-In contrast, the standard model struggles to explain its own inventions.
-For example, if the Higgs interacts with some particles to create mass, how do other particles interact?
-A quark can experience electro-magnetic, strong, weak, and gravity forces at the same time, but how then do virtual photons, gluons, weak particles, and gravitons interact?
+In contrast, if the Higgs interacts with particles to create mass, how do the other particles interact?
+A quark can experience electro-magnetic, strong, weak, and gravity forces at the same time, so how do virtual photons, gluons, weak particles, and gravitons affect each other?
 The standard model doesn’t say.
-And matter particles imply anti-matter versions, so what happens if a Higgs meets an anti-Higgs?
+And matter particles have anti-matter versions, so what happens if a Higgs meets an anti-Higgs?
 Again, the standard model predicts nothing, so physics is better off without it.

 Note 1.
 The number of ice-creams sold in America correlates with deaths by drowning, so do ice-creams kill?
 In Europe, number of stork nests correlates with human babies born, so do storks bring babies?
 In both cases, X and Y correlate because both are caused by a third agent Z, namely the weather, not because they cause each other.
 Correlation is not causation.